Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 "Although the afflatus of the sculpture was never quite pinned down, it was quickly dubbed "The Mayor's Wife's Bottom" by the residents of Garden City."

 Definition of Recondite :

 \ˈre-kən-ˌdīt \ adjective; (of a subject or knowledge) little known or obscure.
-Also, hidden from sight, concealed.
+And also, hidden from sight, or concealed.

 8-2 Word of the Day.